Skip to content

-Whenever someone says the ancient world, we immediately think of Greece; the county is arguably the symbol of antiquity, with a rich history dating back to 3000 years.
+Whenever someone says the ancient world, we immediately think of Greece; the country is arguably the symbol of antiquity, with a rich history dating back to 3000 years.

-Living up to the country’s reputation, Greece’s capital Athens flourished during the times of great philosophers such as Pericles, Socrates, and Aristotle.
-Today, the city offers its visitors a unique experience that you won’t find anywhere else.
+Living up to the country’s reputation, Greece’s capital, Athens, flourished during the times of great philosophers such as Pericles, Socrates, and Aristotle.
+Today, the city offers visitors a unique experience you won’t find anywhere else.
 The ancient world and the modern one come together in Athens.

-In Athens, you will be spoiled with many choices when it comes to activities because the capital of Greece leaves nothing to be desired: Big city feeling and the beach right outside, good food and endless shopping opportunities, museums, history, and myths….
-What more would we want!
+In Athens, you will be spoiled with many choices when it comes to activities because the capital of Greece leaves nothing to be desired: a big city feel with the beach right outside, good food and endless shopping opportunities, museums, history, and myths….
+What more could we want?

-It is no wonder that the city is a great magnet for tourists.
-In Athens, one sight follows the next – no sightseeing tour will be boring here!
-From its east to its west, here are the top things to do and see in Athens.
+It is no wonder that the city is an excellent magnet for tourists.
+One sight follows the next in Athens – no sightseeing tour will be dull here!
+Here are the top things to do and see in Athens from its east to its west.

 1-The Acropolis of Athens….
 The Landmark!